JosephGonzalez1/cmpm-121-d3-f/PLAN.md

 - [x] player can pick up a token if nearby and not already holding one
 - [x] label marker is removed when token is picked up
 - [x] simple inventory display updates in real time
+- [x] crafting: combine equal tokens to create a new token of double value
+- [x] token label update when label combined

 ### D3.b: Globe-spanning Gameplay